September 14 2023

 These differentiators are essential to defend against generative AI and the growing threat landscape.
 The right biometric face verification solution can form the foundational technology for a customer’s entire identity lifecycle, whereas voice biometrics can only play a limited, unreliable role.

-Given the above outlined concerns, the risks posed by voice cloning in the realm of financial services demands immediate attention and action.
+Given the above-outlined concerns, the risks posed by voice cloning in the realm of financial services demand immediate attention and action.
 Face biometrics stands as the best alternative.

 Because there is such little data inherent in a voice recording, it has ultimately become impossible to distinguish between the real and the forgery.
 Due to the proven ease of circumventing voice authentication with synthetic audio within financial services use cases, and the lack of assurance the technology delivers, voice biometrics should only be used in very low-risk scenarios.